kubernetes/enhancements/keps/sig-windows/20190103-windows-node-support.md

 `V1.Pod.shareProcessNamespace` - this is an alpha feature, and depends on Linux cgroups which are not implemented on Windows

+`V1.Pod.volumeDevices` - this is an alpha feature, and is not implemented on Windows.
+Windows cannot attach raw block devices to pods.

 `V1.Pod.Volumes` - EmptyDir, Secret, ConfigMap, HostPath - all work and have tests in TestGrid

+`V1.VolumeMount.mountPropagation` - only MountPropagationHostToContainer is available.
+Windows cannot create mounts within a pod or project them back to the node.

 References: